dsboulder/query_reviewer/README.md

 Last commit to main repository was on March 30th, 2009.
 Compiled a variety of fixes that were made since that time.

+**Note:** In Rails 3, support has not been tested yet but it is planned to be added very soon.
+The intent for this version of the gem to work for both Rails 2.X as well as Rails 3.
+Stay Tuned!

 ## Installation ##

 All you have to do is install it!

-Right now this is a fork so assuming you use bundler:
+Right now this is a fork so assuming you use bundler, simply add to your Gemfile:

     # Gemfile
     gem "query_reviewer", :git => "git://github.com/nesquena/query_reviewer.git"

+If you are not using bundler, perhaps clone this repo and unpack under `vendor/gems` or install as a plugin:

+    script/plugin install git://github.com/nesquena/query_reviewer.git

 In Rails 2, Rake tasks are not automatically loaded from gems, so you’ll need to add the following to your Rakefile: